 Time passes.
 And even for a wildly successful business, there is no lasting happily ever after.
 Startup success may lead to growth, then maturity and, ultimately decline.

 As industries and businesses mature, and prospects for continued growth fade, companies look for new ideas that will plump their value without cannibalizing their core business.
 They acquire bright young things, or start internal “innovation labs”, or turn to design thinking.

 So, designers have customer journey maps to represent value to the user.
 And businesses have line graphs that represent value of the business.
-And even though—to put it simply—a person is not a customer without the business and a company isn’t a business without the customer, we seem to lack a way to put them together without making a giant unfun hairball that doesn’t clarify the relationship.
+And even though—to put it simply—a person is not a customer without the business and a company isn’t a business without the customer, we seem to lack a way to put them together without making a giant unfun hairball that fails to clarify the relationship.

 Walk and chew gum

 The obvious thing is to map each point of interaction from the perspective of the business and the customer to check whether what is good for the customer is also good for the business.
 Delivering value, getting value.